-Triazolam is a medication that has been used to treat insomnia (having a hard time falling asleep or staying asleep), and to help lower anxiety about medical procedures.
+Triazolam is a medication that has been used to treat insomnia (having a hard time falling asleep or staying asleep).
 Triazolam is in a class of medications called benzodiazepines.
 A brand name for triazolam is Halcion®.

-Sometimes when women find out they are pregnant, they think about changing how they take their medication, or stopping their medication altogether.
+Sometimes when people find out they are pregnant, they think about changing how they take their medication, or stopping their medication altogether.
 However, it is important to talk with your healthcare providers before making any changes to how you take this medication.
 Your healthcare providers can talk with you about the benefits of treating your condition and the risks of an untreated condition during pregnancy.